Shihab-Shahriar/rnd/Journal.md

 [1] Claessen, Koen, and Michał H. Pałka.
 "Splittable pseudorandom number generators using cryptographic hashing."
 ACM SIGPLAN Notices 48, no. 12 (2013): 47-58.

 [2] L'ecuyer, Pierre, and Richard Simard.
 "TestU01: AC library for empirical testing of random number generators."
 ACM Transactions on Mathematical Software (TOMS) 33, no. 4 (2007): 1-40.

+## 08/03/2023

+### Current State
++ Added one more generator (Tyche).
++ Added more distributions (normal and gamma).
++ Refactored the code using CRTP- a base RNG class to inject common code in all generators.
++ Added examples:
+    + Basic Usage, How to generate PI in parallel
++ Few more tests.

+### TODO
++ A writeup on literature review.
++ Add threfry generator.
++ Add some statistical tests from Test01 suite
+    + Test all generators using the "big crush" battery once done.
++ Documentation, CI pipeline.